Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

 ## Widget API

+### MashupPlatform.location

+Allows to retrieve the current loaded location of the widget/operator.

 ### MashupPlatform.http

 This module provides some methods for handling HTTP requests including support for using the cross domain proxy.